pablogila/aton/README.md

 <p align="center"><img width="40.0%" src="pics/aton.png"></p>

-Welcome to the **A**b-ini**T**i**O** and **N**eutron research toolbox, or [Aton](https://github.com/pablogila/Aton/).
+Welcome to the **A**b-ini**T**i**O** and **N**eutron research toolbox, or [Aton](https://pablogila.github.io/Aton/).
 Just like its ancient Egyptian [deity](https://en.wikipedia.org/wiki/Aten) counterpart, this all-in-one Python package provides powerful and comprehensive tools for cutting-edge materials research, focused on (but not limited to) neutron science.
+The source code is available on [GitHub](https://github.com/pablogila/Aton/).

 Aton provides a range of spectral analysis tools, from spectra normalisation to deuteration estimation using the DINS impulse approximation.
 A set of physico-chemical constants and definitions is also included.

-Aton also allows you to easily create, edit and analyse all kinds of text files, with a special focus on *ab-initio* calculations.
+Aton also allows you to easily create, edit and analyse all kinds of text files, with a special focus on *ab-initio* calculation files.
 In particular, it contains interfaces for [Quantum ESPRESSO](https://www.quantum-espresso.org/), [Phonopy](https://phonopy.github.io/phonopy/) and [CASTEP](https://castep-docs.github.io/castep-docs/).

 Check the [full documentation online](https://pablogila.github.io/Aton/).